2X MATCH: 2X Match Today, your gift is DOUBLED for 2X the impact on lifesaving research.

 • For patients with triple-negative breast cancer and a BRCA mutation, targeted drugs called PARP inhibitors (such as olaparib/Lynparza® or talazoparib/Talzenna®) may be used to target an important enzyme in DNA repair.

-• For patients who have already undergone two other drug treatments, the antibody-drug conjugate sacituzumab govitecan-hziy/Trodelvy® might be an option.
+• For patients that have already undergone two other drug treatments, the antibody-drug conjugate sacituzumabgovitecan-hziy/Trodlevy® might be an option.

 BCRF’s Investment in Triple-Negative Breast Cancer Research

-BCRF is the largest private funder of breast cancer research in the world and currently dedicates 25 percent of its total investment to triple-negative breast cancer.
+BCRF is the largest private funder of breast cancer research in the world and currently dedicates about 25 percent of its total investment to triple-negative breast cancer.
 BCRF investigators have been involved in every major advancement in our understanding of this disease: determining its molecular and clinicopathological characteristics; discovering its association with BRCA mutations and how PARP inhibitors can treat these patients; and developing and testing drugs that are currently FDA-approved for triple-negative breast cancer treatment.

 BCRF continues to fund research into all aspects of triple-negative breast cancer including: